 What is a virtual event?

 A virtual event is an event that people from different locations participate in together online.
-There are several different types of virtual events, including virtual festivals, virtual runs, and virtual classes.
+There are several different types of virtual events, including virtual festivals, virtual runs, and virtual classes (see our list of 16 proven virtual event ideas).
 Some virtual events, like virtual music festivals, will take place once, with attendees tuning into a video or live-stream all at the same time.
 Other virtual events, like virtual runs, might take place over a period of time, with attendees participating on their own time within that period, and then reporting results or pictures back by a certain cut-off date.

 Our virtual event: